 - Exchange your ticket(s) for performances beginning in January 2021.

 - For Subscribers: Apply the value of your ticket(s) to a 2021/22 Season subscription.
 We’ll save your same seats and series now, and lock in your current subscription price for next season!

 - Exchange your ticket(s) for an emailed gift certificate, which can be used through the end of the 2021/22 Season.
 You’ll receive an extra 10% in addition to the value of your tickets!

 - Donate the value of your ticket(s).
 You’ll receive an acknowledgment of your fully tax-deductible gift.

 We hope you will consider exchanging or donating the cost of your ticket(s).
 The loss of millions of dollars over these months is straining your Oregon Symphony.
-Donations now will allow us to come back strong in 2021.
+Donations now will allow us to come back strong for the 2021/22 Season.